-note: this proposal is subject to site survey and development approval(s) from the relevant authority, this drawing shall not be copied or used without authorisation and is protected by copyright.
+note: this proposal is subject to site survey and development approval(s) from the relevant authority.
+The survey are survey and development approval (s) from the relevant authorisation and is protected by copyright.

 shadow diagram - june 21st, 12.00pm.

 shadow diagram - june 21st, 3.00pm.